 Dan’s Story: A Personal Look into the Beginnings of Nama

-Pop Tarts, powdered chocolate milk, Tang, TV dinners, Frosted Flakes, margarine, Wonder bread, Twinkies, Chef Boyardee, etc… You name it… if it was sweet, salty, quick and came from a box or can, we ate it.
+Pop Tarts, powdered chocolate milk, Tang, TV dinners, Frosted Flakes, margarine, Wonder bread, Twinkies, Chef Boyardee—if it was sweet, salty, quick and came from a box or can, we ate it.
 We didn’t know any better.
 Looking back, and knowing what I know now, eating in this way was most certainly a leading contributor to health issues that I have encountered later in life.

-Zoom forward to college, I found myself overweight and suffering from anxiety and an irregular heartbeat… Scare #1
+Zoom forward to college, I found myself overweight and suffering from anxiety and an irregular heartbeat.
+This was scare #1.

 I didn’t change much in how I lived, but I certainly began to develop the first glimmer of awareness of my body and health.

-In my later 20’s and early 30’s I put on a bunch of weight, was generally unhappy and burning the candle at both ends.
+In my late 20s and early 30s I put on a bunch of weight, was generally unhappy and burned the candle at both ends.
 I was hospitalized with an irregular heartbeat.
 Scare #2.

 The fear of my own mortality was enough to send me in the direction of improved health.
 I lost a bunch of weight and began to run.
-This started me on a ten year path of fitness and life change that culminated with me completing an Ironman distance triathlon when I turned 40.
+This started me on a 10 year path focusing on a fitness and life change that culminated with me completing an Ironman distance triathlon when I turned 40.
 The dramatically improved health and confidence that came from this experience catapulted my life forward in a totally new direction.

 I was wasting away.
 It got so bad in the end that I could not get up the stairs.
 I was gaunt and gasping for breath.